 Claudia, support worker: I started work with Aisha in May.
 She has dyslexia and dyscalculia, so we needed to work together to improve her communication, maths, and writing skills.
 One of the best things of working with Aisha is that you know what you get, because she will be open with you.
 We always say it’s not about your qualifications, but your commitment to the job.
 Aisha’s definitely given us that commitment.

 Just go for your dreams.
 Don’t let anyone stop you and say you can’t do it

 You can be anything you want to be.
 If you don’t know something, just ask

 We’re not perfect - we’re all finding out things about ourselves and that's OK.

-What to expect if you want to become an usher or theatre attendant
+What to expect if you want to become a theatre attendant

 - Theatre attendant salary: Variable

 - Theatre attendant hours: 23 to 25 hours per week

 What qualifications do you need to be a theatre attendant?

 - Typical entry requirements: You can apply directly to vacancies advertised by theatres and cinemas.
 Experience of dealing with the public, for example in retail or hospitality, may give you an advantage, though it's not always essential.
 An interest in film or the arts would be helpful.
 You can find out more about working in cinemas from Creative Choices.